 You get the popular, user-friendly cPanel control panel to administer your hosting.
 Use it to manage your website files, FTP accounts, email accounts, domains, and more.
 SSH access allows you to connect to your control panel remotely (and securely) from any device anywhere in the world.

 You also get a one-click application installer.
 It’s not the usual Softaculous, but it does exactly the same job of helping you install hundreds of CMS and other applications, including WordPress, Drupal, Joomla, Magento, PrestaShop, TYPO3, and phpBB.

 Pricing and Support

-Elastic Sites’ semi-dedicated server prices are reasonable compared with European and international competitors, and you can pay by bank transfer or PayPal on annual or biennial billing cycles.
-The two-day money-back guarantee gives you hardly any time to asses the services, but this is not unusual for virtual and dedicated servers.
+Elastic Sites offers reasonable semi-dedicated server prices compared to European and international competitors.
+You can pay through bank transfer or PayPal for annual or biennial billing cycles.
+Although the two-day money-back guarantee provides limited time to assess the services, it aligns with the industry standard for virtual and dedicated servers.